-The first widely accepted account of the fragility of states in the Iberian world was provided by the "black legend" of a cultural curse that can be found already well developed in the nineteenth century, and which had its proponents in and out of the Iberian world (the work by Claudio Véliz would be the best contemporary example).
-For Spain, the "national character" explanations of Iberian exceptionalism have had a variety of advocates, from Unamuno to Sánchez Albornoz.
-Around the fifties in the twentieth century, a dependendista critique of this perspective began to develop.
+The first widely accepted account of the fragility of states in the Iberian world was provided by the "black legend" of a cultural curse that can be found already well developed in the nineteenth century, and which had its proponents in and out of the Iberian world - the work by Claudio Véliz would be the best contemporary example.
+For Spain, the "national character" explanations of Iberian exceptionalism have had many advocates, from Unamuno to Sánchez Albornoz.
+Around the fifties in the twentieth century, a dependentista critique of this perspective began to develop.
 Simplifying what was always a fairly heterogeneous school, this perspective held that Latin America's relative failure came from not having broken enough with a colonial, as opposed to an Iberian, past.
-3 The political and economic models, which dominated through the 1930s, were derived from the region's position in the world capitalist system.
+The political and economic models, which dominated the discussion for several decades, were derived from the region's position in the world capitalist system.
 A parallel argument placed Spain and Portugal in a similar marginal position.

 The last decade has witnessed an explosion in creative studies of colonial legacies and their consequences.
-A significant group of scholars have debated the reasons for the relative difference in "performance" between the ex-Spanish and British colonies.
-Stanley Engerman and Kenneth Sokoloff began the debate with their argument over factor endowments.4 In an interesting twist on Whig history, they proposed that the small farmer settlements focused on grain in North America (as opposed to commodity production in the Latin hemisphere) provided the critical basis for two foundations of later success: less inequality and racial homogeneity.
+A significant group of scholars has debated the reasons for the relative difference in "performance" between the ex-Spanish and British colonies.
+Stanley Engerman and Kenneth Sokoloff began the debate with their argument over factor endowments.
+In an interesting twist on Whig history, they proposed that the small farmer settlements focused on grain in North America - as opposed to commodity production in Latin America - provided the critical basis for two foundations of later success: less inequality and racial homogeneity.
 These in turn contributed to a more responsive and institutionalized form of democratic rule.
-Yet, as North, et al, point out, 5 the factor endowments perspective fails to take into account the political chaos which most of the Iberian world suffered during the nineteenth century.
-Moreover, it fails to explain the subsequent transformation of other cases suffering from not dissimilar endowment legacies such as the post-bellum and particularly post 1950 American South, and, of greater relevance, the Spanish transformation after the 1950s.
-6 North and his colleagues focus much more on the failure of Iberian institutions to resolve the various political dilemmas facing them in the nineteenth Century.
-The emphasis here is on the absence of order necessary to construct a viable society.
-The Latin American societies as well as Spain in the nineteenth century quite nicely fit into what North, Wallis and Weingast have more recently termed "limited access" societies where an equilibrium was established in which threats of violence, political patronage, and economic rents precariously balance each other without an underlying institutionalized and impersonal order.7 the nineteenth Century, "legal codes, judicial systems, fiscal burdens, commercial regulation, and governing structures" as well even more basic "state capacities" were vastly underdeveloped.
-Stanley Payne has offered an excellent summary of the reasons for Liberal frustration in Spain that sound remarkably like the problems facing Latin America.
-These included: the imposition of a political structure far ahead of the social and economic development of the country, the absence of a middle-class or bourgeoisie on which to launch a social and economic revolution, and the failure to resolve the struggle with the church.
+Yet, as North, Summerhill, and Weingast point out, the factor endowments perspective fails to take into account the political chaos that most of the Iberian world suffered during the nineteenth century.7 Moreover, it fails to explain the subsequent transformation of other cases suffering from not dissimilar endowment legacies such as the postbellum and particularly post-1950 U.S. South, and, of greater relevance, the Spanish transformation after the 1950s.8 North and his colleagues focus much more on the failure of Iberian institutions to resolve the various political dilemmas